 Up to this time, the team competition at the Olympics had been dominated by the Russians and had never been won by the US.
 At the 1996 team competition, the US was competing against Russian, Romanian and Ukranian teams.
 Going into the final rotation the US had a .897 point lead over the Russian team.
 The US could win their first ever team gold medal as long as they didn’t collapse on their last event, Vault.
 The first four vaulters performed decent vaults, with the fifth vaulter Dominique Moceanu falling twice.
 The last vaulter was Kerri Strug.
 She performed her first vault, landed it, but in the process hurt her ankle.
 Strug needed to land a second vault to mathematically clinch the gold.
 She managed to perform the second vault on her hurt ankle, stuck it, saluted the judges and almost immediately collapsed to her knees.

 One of the most memorable and famous moments of the 1996 Olympics was Károlyi carrying Strug to the podium to accept her goal medal.
 She had become a national sports hero by performing on her hurt ankle to guarantee an American gold medal.

 Bela Károlyi retired from coaching gymnastics after the 1996 Olympics.
 However, that was not it for him and his wife’s influence on US gymnastics history.

 After the success of the US gymnastics team at the 1996 Olympic games, USA gymnastics lost traction.
 The US left both the 1997 and 1999 World Championships without a single medal.

 Márta Károlyi’s approach seems to be slightly softer and more acceptable to coaches and gymnasts.
-She is still the current National Team Coordinator.
+She remained the National Team Coordinator for many years.

 The 2000 Olympics and the Age Controversy